 HPHT vs CVD Diamonds

 The main difference between HPHT and CVD diamonds is the way they grow or their morphology.
 HPHT diamonds grow in cuboctahedron shape and have 14 growth directions, while CVD diamonds grow cubic and have 1 growth direction.
 In comparison, natural diamonds grow in octahedron shape and have 8 growth directions.
-These growth patterns are also the main way to tell mined and synthetic diamonds apart.
+These growth patterns are also the main way to differentiate mined and synthetic diamonds.

 It is worth mentioning that information about which method of growing diamonds is better is quite contradicting.
 However, what is happening behind the scenes is that each company tries to push what benefits them the most.
 A CVD company will tell their customers to avoid HPHT diamonds and vice versa.